EleutherAI/mp_nerf/README.md

 # MP-NeRF: Massively Parallel Natural Extension of Reference Frame

-This is the code for the paper "Massively Parallel Natural Extension of Reference Frame for Efficient Internal to Cartesian Conversion"
+This is the code for the paper "MP-NeRF: A Massively Parallel Method For Accelerating Polymer Structure Reconstruction from Bond Angles"

 ## Abstract